 Canines With a Cause is a non-profit organization dedicated to providing US Military Veterans the opportunity to overcome the challenges of PTSD and other psychological disabilities and gain independence through the process of training a dog.
 We are able to offer our services at no charge thanks to the generosity of individuals and businesses who donate with love and concern for our service men and women.

 A question often asked is, can a participant use or obtain their own dog to train with as a service dog or for public access work instead of accepting one our rescued shelter dogs?
-This subject is addressed in the Orientation meeting and the answer is maybe.
-Most dogs, generally speaking, aren’t able to meet the advanced training requirements to be considered a service dog, however many dogs can fulfill the needs of the client as an assistance dog or beloved companion dog.
+This subject is addressed in the interview but the preliminary answer is “maybe”.
+Most dogs, generally speaking, aren’t able to meet the advanced training requirements to be considered a service dog, however many dogs can fulfill the needs of the client as a beloved companion dog.
 If you do not already have a dog in mind, we strongly suggest you begin working with our program before you commit to a dog on your own.

 Shelter dogs are carefully evaluated and selected to enter our program by our own experienced, professional trainers and animal behaviorist to assure the best possible chance for success.
-When these dogs enter our program, each is placed with a pair of female inmates in the Utah Department Of Corrections where they learn basic obedience and socialization until they are permanently matched with a veteran.
+When these dogs enter our program, each is placed with a pair of inmates in one of our partnering prisons where they learn basic obedience and socialization until they are permanently matched with a veteran.

-Once you’ve attended the Orientation and submitted the required documents you will be placed in the queue for enrollment into training classes.
-The Beginning Handler Course is the first segment, consisting of 8 weekly classes held in the Salt Lake training facility.
-After successfully completing the Beginning Handler Course, our staff begins the process of pairing you with your new best buddy.
+Once you’ve attended Foundation Classes you will be placed in the queue for enrollment into training classes.
+Our staff then begins the process of pairing you with your new best buddy.
 We understand this needs to be a special bond between the handler and dog, so we take extra care in the matchmaking process.

 Our goal is to encourage participation in the positive partnership training process while remaining flexible and aware of each client’s individual needs and disabilities.
 Some partnerships will strive to complete formal service dog certification while others may choose to train their dog to the skill level that best suits their needs.